walterhiggins/WMPJS/book-outline.md

 This recipe and the following recipe will go into much greater detail in developing and presenting a javascript mini-game within Minecraft.
 Each part of the mini-game source code will be explained.
 The goal of these two recipes will be to reinforce what the reader has learnt in the preceding recipes/chapters.

 # Appendices
+## On the use of the `self` variable
+Don't use it in your modules.
+It's only a convenience function for use at the in-game prompt. it should not be used in any function which is deferred as it does not exist outside the scope of the in-game or server prompts.
+Don't use it in modules especially in multi-player mode!

 ## Using ScriptCraft with other Plugins
 ### Calling sendCommand() to programmtically use othe plugin commands
 ### accessing the plugin API from javascript (get plugin by name - see example code on plugin.bukkit scriptcraft page)